Veneer (dentistry)

 In dentistry, a veneer is a layer of material placed over a tooth.
 Veneers can improve the aesthetics and function of the teeth and protect the tooth's surface from damage.

 There are two main types of material used to fabricate a veneer: composite and dental porcelain.
-A composite veneer may be directly placed (built-up in the mouth), or indirectly fabricated by a dental technician in a dental lab, and later bonded to the tooth, typically using a resin cement.
+A composite veneer may be directly placed (built-up in the mouth), or it can be indirectly fabricated by a dental technician in a dental lab, and later bonded to the tooth, typically using a resin cement.
 They are commonly used for treatment of adolescent patients who will require a more permanent design once they are fully grown.
 The lifespan of a composite veneer is approximately four years.
 In contrast, a porcelain veneer may only be indirectly fabricated.
 A full veneer crown is described as "a restoration that covers all the coronal tooth surfaces (mesial, distal, facial, lingual and occlusal)".
 Laminate veneer, on the other hand, is a thin layer that covers only the surface of the tooth and is generally used for aesthetic purposes.
 These typically have better performance and aesthetics and are less plaque retentive.

 Medical uses

-Veneers are a prosthetic device, by prescription only, used by the cosmetic dentist.
-A dentist may use one veneer to restore a single tooth or veneer with high quality that may have been fractured or discolored, or in most cases multiple teeth on the upper arch to create a big bright "Hollywood" type of smile makeover.
+Veneers are prosthetic devices, by prescription only, used by the cosmetic dentist.
+A dentist may use one veneer to restore a single tooth or veneer with high quality that may have been fractured or discolored, or, in most cases, multiple teeth on the upper arch to create a big bright "Hollywood" type of smile makeover.
 Many people have small teeth resulting in spaces that may not be easily closed by orthodontics.
 Some people have worn away the edges of their teeth resulting in a prematurely aged appearance, while others may have a malpositioned tooth or teeth that appear crooked.
-Multiple veneers can close these spaces, lengthen teeth that have been shortened by wear, fill the black triangles between teeth caused by gum recession, provide a uniform color, shape, and symmetry, and make the teeth appear straight.
+Multiple veneers can close these spaces; lengthen teeth that have been shortened by wear; fill the black triangles between teeth caused by gum recession; provide a uniform color, shape, and symmetry; and make the teeth appear straight.
 Dentists also recommend using thin porcelain veneers to strengthen worn teeth.
 They are also applied to yellow teeth that will not whiten.
 Thin veneers are an effective option for aging patients with worn dentition.
 In many cases, minimal to no tooth preparation is needed when using porcelain veneers.

 While the final veneers are being created, the dentist can make temporaries, usually out of composite.
 These are not normally indicated but can be used if the patient is complaining of sensitivity or aesthetics.
-Temporaries act as a trial-run for the final veneers, allowing the dentist to observe the patient's ability to eat and talk with veneers, as well as the patient's satisfaction with the veneers.
+Temporaries act as a trial-run for the final veneers, allowing the dentist to observe the patient's ability to eat and talk with veneers, as well as observing the patient's satisfaction with the veneers.
 This trial-run is overall used to assist in the final installation of veneers by allowing the patient to be sure of what result they would like to achieve.